How To Conduct A Successful Learning Content Management System Comparison

 Why it’s important

-Considering the impending end of Flash and phasing out of Internet Explorer (RIP), a lack of accessibility across devices, locations, browsers and plug-ins may exclude subsets of your workforce or potential clients for your paid content.
+Considering the impending end of Flash and Internet Explorer (RIP), a lack of accessibility across devices, locations, browsers and plug-ins may exclude subsets of your workforce or potential clients for your paid content.

 2. Efficient workflows